AdaCore/libadalang/user_manual/ada_api_tutorial.rst

 Preliminary setup
 =================

+.. attention:: This whole section is going to show you how to create a
+    Libadalang app from scratch.
+This is good, and walks you over the concepts about how to use Libadalang.
+However, if all you want is a command line generic application, you should consider using the :ref:`ada-generic-app`.

 As the previous section says, the first thing to do in order to use Libadalang is to create an analysis context: